- Clinical Microbiology (1 month)

 Core Curriculum: A weekly core conference series covering the spectrum of Infectious Disease problems and basic science background is provided.

-Research Conference: A quarterly ID research conference provides a venue for ID Fellows to present their research work in a collegial and helpful environment.
+Research Conference: A monthly ID research conference provides a venue for ID Fellows to become more aware of ongoing projects and present their research work in a collegial and helpful environment.

 Infections Control Training: